 Whether it’s Cinco de Mayo or Taco Tuesday, margaritas are one of the most popular drinks in America.
 They are sweet but strong, meeting the requirements of many drinkers.
 On average, a margarita is about 3 ounces of liquid.
 Of that, 2 to 2.5 ounces is alcohol, with a bit of lime juice/mixer and some water from melted ice.
-With 80 proof tequila, that comes out to about 33% ABV.
+With 80 proof tequila and factoring in mixers and melting ice, margaritas have about 33% ABV.

 The more tropical cousin of margaritas, pina coladas are a beach favorite — or at least the top choice to feel like you’re on vacation.
-In most pina coladas, the only alcoholic ingredient is 3 ounces of light rum, which is 80 proof.
-The other two ingredients are coconut cream and pineapple juice, totalling 9 ounces.
-The rum gives pina coladas a 13% ABV.
+In most pina coladas, the only alcoholic ingredient is 3 ounces of light rum, which is about 80 proof.
+The other two ingredients are coconut cream and pineapple juice, totaling 9 ounces.
+The 70-80% proof rum gives pina coladas a 13% ABV.

 There are few things more refreshing on a hot summer day than a mojito.
 With the mint and lime juice, it is a naturally cooling beverage.
 However, one of the main components in a mojito is white rum, usually 80 proof.
 A mojito is generally 6 ounces: 2 ounces of rum, 2 ounces of club soda and 2 ounces lime juice.
-This means they is about 13% ABV.
+With 80 proof white rum, a mojito has about 13% ABV.

 Gins and tonics are old-style drinks that are coming back into fashion with the hipster movement.
 It’s one of the simplest drinks to make: Mix 2 ounces of 95 proof gin with 4 ounces of tonic water.
 Add lime, mint or other flavorings, and voila!
-Luckily, with so much tonic water in relation to the gin, this cocktail has is about 13% ABV.
+Luckily, with so much tonic water in relation to the alcohol, a gin and tonic has about 13% ABV.

 Cosmopolitans are often scoffed at by “tough guys” because they are fruity drinks.
 However, the ABV in cosmopolitans is nothing to laugh at.
 Let’s look at the ingredients: a half ounce of 60 proof fruit liqueur, 2.5 ounces 80 proof vodka and splashes of cranberry and lime juice, totaling 2.75 ounces.
-With so little liquid, cosmos are 27% ABV.
+With so little liquid, cosmopolitans contain 27% ABV.